 We learned after Katrina what happens to the money when it goes to the various wards to have the levees rebuilt.

-If we were to come up with an apology an analogy, he says I'd compare our situation to running a company.
+If we were to come up with an analogy, he says, I'd compare our situation to running a company.

 You're going to get beat.

-Governor, the reason if we get beat, the reason will be because we are teaching tolerance and conflict resolution and have chickenified public education and the news media.
+Governor, the reason if we get beat, the reason will be because we are teaching tolerance and conflict resolution and have chickified public education in the news media.

 The people in China, India, Europe, and Brazil are teaching math, science, English, and engineering.

-Meanwhile, infrastructure spending is a share of gross domestic product in the U.S. has dropped 25% over the past 20 years.
+Meanwhile, infrastructure spending as a share of gross domestic product in the U.S. has dropped 25% over the past 20 years.

-By following California's lead, and I might add straight into the financial crapper.
+By following California's lead, and I might add straight into the financial crapper, the new administration will be improving the quality of life for Americans.

 The National Bureau of Economic Research has officially confirmed what everybody else knew.